ILIAS-eLearning/ILIAS/docs/configuration/install.md

 }
 ```

-Run the ILIAS command line setup with your configuration file from your ILIAS folder:
+Run the ILIAS command line setup from within your ILIAS folder with your configuration
+file (located outside your doc-root!) as a parameter:

 ```
-php setup/setup.php install my-configuration.json
+php setup/setup.php install /foo/bar/my-configuration.json
 ```

 The installation will display what currently happens and might prompt you with